drkOluhv/drkOluhv.github.io/home/_tech_tutorials/1-transition-to-obsidian.md

 pandoc --version
 ```

-3. Clone the PageKey Tech's reporitory [onenote-to-markdown](https://github.com/pagekeysolutions/onenote-to-markdown)
+3. Clone the PageKey Tech's repository [onenote-to-markdown](https://github.com/pagekeysolutions/onenote-to-markdown)

-4. Open the Folder in VS code and open convert.py
+4. Clone the repository in GitHub Desktop somewhere locally and open **convert.py**

-5. In terminal, run the following
+5. In the terminal, run the following

 ```bash
   pip install -r requirements.txt
 ```

-6. Make sure that OneNote is open
+6. Make sure that OneNote is open on your computer

 7. Run the code by pressing F5 or typing `python convert.py` into the terminal